-Let's look at what happened today in the Gospel. (close your eyes) Imagine you were there with them, having walked with Jesus throughout his ministry, remember the miracles you witnessed, and the loving acceptance Jesus showed to the people you met.
+Think about the journey the disciples have been on with Jesus, and with us.
+Close your eyes if you like and imagine you were there with them, having walked with Jesus throughout his ministry, remember the miracles you witnessed, and the loving acceptance Jesus showed to the people you met.
 The last few months however, have been emotionally and spiritually draining.
-We went from riding high into Jerusalem shouting, "Hosanna in the highest," to the self-realization that no matter how deep our faith runs, we are human, and capable of denying Jesus --making His crucifixion sting more deeply.
+We went from riding high into Jerusalem shouting, "Hosanna in the highest," to the self-realization that no matter how deep our faith runs, we are human, and capable of denying Jesus-making His crucifixion sting more deeply.
 And then, back to the high felt when Jesus is discovered alive, resurrected from the dead.

-Now, we are gathered on the Mount of Olives.
+Because this is the Sunday after Ascension, Thursday past, let us look at Luke's Gospel, which has us gathered on the Mount of Olives.
 Standing here with Jesus, even knowing what comes next, I am not sure any of us could imagine the unbelievable event we are about to witness.
-Jesus spoke to them saying, "These are my words that I spoke to you while I was still with you..." that everything written about me in the Law of Moses, the prophets, and the psalms must be fulfilled.
+Jesus spoke to them saying,

+"These are my words that I spoke to you while I was still with you..." that everything written about me in the Law of Moses, the prophets, and the psalms must be fulfilled.
 "Then he opened their minds to understand the scriptures..."

-Did you catch that?
+Did you catch that from Luke's account?
 "Then he opened their minds to understand the scriptures..."
 That line made me stop and take a hard look at the whole Gospel.
 Do you mean to tell me that for the last three years, Jesus could have simply "opened the minds" of the disciples to understand, and eliminated all the confusion and frustration?
 The ability to instantly enable people to comprehend the complexity of our relationship to God would have come in handy, multiple times during His ministry!
-Seriously, if Jesus had done this from the start, the Gospel could have been one paragraph long: Jesus was born and grew up.
+Seriously, if Jesus had done this from the start, the whole Gospel could have been one paragraph long: Jesus was born and grew up.
 At the wedding at Canna, Jesus performed his first miracle.
-People had questions, so he opened their minds to understand the scriptures.
-He told us all to love God and each other.
-They immediately took him to the Romans, and He was crucified, died and was buried.
+People had questions, so He opened their minds to understand the scriptures.
+He told us all to love God and each other, and they immediately took him to the Romans, and He was crucified, died and was buried.
 He rose from the dead, He ascended into heaven, and He will come again to judge the living and the dead.
 The end!
-I am not sure that Gospel would stand the test of time, as it is not sustainable.
+I am not sure how that would work.
+I am not sure if that Gospel would stand the test of time.

 Jesus needed to lead by example.
 He needed to have fully-human and relatable experiences with the people-with us.
-People needed to participate in changing their ways and learning to love each other-experience is our best teacher.
-We need to see ourselves in the story, recognize our behavior, and feel the love, joy, hope, brokenness, healing, and redemption of Jesus' love for ourselves.
+We need to participate in changing our ways and learn to love each other-experience is our best teacher.
+We need to see ourselves in the story, recognize our own behavior, and feel the love, joy, hope, brokenness, healing, and redemption of Jesus' love for ourselves.
 People value what they work to achieve.
 Jesus calls us to participate in sharing the God's love and the message of salvation with the whole world.
 And, all of us, are members of the priesthood of all people, and called to spread the Gospel, through our words and our actions.